james-spears/go-server/README.md

 ### Combined Logs

-The Google maps service default HTTP log file is `go_server.log`, and can be overridden by the `LOG_FILE` environment variable.
+The service's default HTTP log file is `go_server.log`, and can be overridden by the `LOG_FILE` environment variable.

 Ex.
 Log to file `logs.log` instead of `go_server.log`.